juniglee/tal-tech-challenge/README.md

 8. Adding logging.
 9. Integration tests.
 It will be good to ensure that the correct data operations are taking place.
 10. Containerize the application.
 This is not really all that required, but it would be nice to have to show that we can containerize the app for better deployment too.
+11. Convert the application into a proper executable.
+At the current point of time, it cannot be run without either access to Visual Studio, or VS command lines.